Providing LGBTQ+ designers of color with free and accessible education, mentorship, and networking opportunities.

 UX Designer , She/her

-Marian is a UX Designer who combines her passion for art and science to create impactful user experiences.
+Marian is a UX Designer who integrates her passion for science and design to create impactful user experiences.
+She has a strong foundation in research, strategy, and ops.
 She is committed to uplifting and showing representation for the QTBIPOC design community.

 Social Media Manager, She/her